 GHSA Highway Safety Awards

 Each year, GHSA recognizes various organizations and individuals for achievements in the field of highway safety.
-The nomination deadline was for the 2013 Highway Safety Awards was May 10.
-The awards will be presented during GHSA's 2013 Annual Meeting in San Diego.
+The 2013 awards were presented on August 27 in San Diego during GHSA's 2013 Annual Meeting.

 There are three different award categories.